 BepiColombo is Europe's first mission to Mercury.
-It will set off in October 2018 on a journey to the smallest and least explored terrestrial planet in our Solar System.
-When it arrives at Mercury in late 2025, it will endure temperatures in excess of 350 °C and gather data during its 1 year nominal mission, with a possible 1-year extension.
-The mission comprises two spacecraft: the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO).
+Launched on 20 October 2018, it is on a seven-year journey to the smallest and least explored terrestrial planet in our Solar System.
+When it arrives at Mercury in late 2025, it will endure temperatures in excess of 350 °C and gather data during its one-year nominal mission, with a possible one-year extension.
+The mission comprises two spacecraft: the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (Mio).
 BepiColombo is a joint mission between ESA and the Japan Aerospace Exploration Agency (JAXA), executed under ESA leadership.

 BepiColombo has been designed to provide the measurements necessary to study and understand the composition, geophysics, atmosphere, magnetosphere and history of Mercury.
 In particular, the mission has the following scientific objectives:

 - Investigate the origin and evolution of a planet close to the parent star

 - Study Mercury as a planet: its form, interior structure, geology, composition and craters